 As we’ve discussed, though, improved data access doesn’t mean improved data usability.
 In most cases, an employee must still have the technical know-how in order to make valuable discoveries.

 Here at Braincube, we believe the future of manufacturing lies in the IIoT Platform: an IIoT Platform enhanced with advanced business applications.
 These apps make it easy for anyone to get real-time visibility into production conditions or dive deeper into Digital Twin data using proprietary AI to optimize your processes and quality.

 Braincube’s IIoT Platform was designed to democratize data and empower Citizen Data Scientists.
 Our comprehensive product suite leverages business intelligence applications, connectors, and self-service AI, making it possible for everyone at your organization to draw value from your Digital Twins.

 The IIoT platform stores your Digital Twins into a centralized environment accessible to a wide group of users.
 A Braincube-built Digital Twin serves as the single source of truth for your organization.
 Teams can rely on Digital Twins to solve quality concerns, identify process optimizations, or even build predictive models either in Braincube’s suite of apps or other systems.
 Process improvement discoveries are discovered, tested, and implemented faster using a Digital Twin in manufacturing.

 When building out the way our Digital Twins worked in conjunction with other 4.0 technologies, our goal was to build a multi-factor technological solution that starts with a customer’s challenge or objective in mind and with the right App suite to leverage it.
 In this sense, our Digital Twin works in conjunction with what you want to achieve.

 Actionable insights from using a Digital Twin

-With a process Digital Twin in place, you can leverage the replicas in a Smart IIot Platform to:
+With a process Digital Twin in place, you can leverage the replicas in an IIot Platform to: